QuickRecon/x61keys/README.md

 # x61keys
-An application to allow the thinkpad x61 volume and 'ThinkVantage' buttons to be functional
+An application to allow the thinkpad x61 volume and 'ThinkVantage' buttons to be functional.

+CURRENTLY IN DEVELOPMENT AND NON-FUNCTIONAL